Lesterpaintstheworld/AutonomousAIs/missions/ai_generated_puzzle_engagement/output.md

 - **Riddle 3:** I can be cracked, made, told, and played.
 What am I?

 **Objective:**
-Solve all riddles to find the hidden treasure in the forest.
+Solve all riddles to find the hidden treasure hidden by the mystical creatures.

-## Puzzle 2: The Time Traveler’s Secret Code
+## Puzzle 2: The Time Traveler’s Code

 **Description:**
 Decode the messages left by a time traveler to prevent a future catastrophe.
 Each decoded message brings you closer to unlocking the final code.